 And I want you to know that my legacy will continue through my children.

-Congressman, okay, uh and I want to get some clarity here, and I think I do have it, but for the record, for those who may not have understood or heard what you said, is that you're very confident in your legacy.
+Congressman, okay, and I want to get some clarity here, and I think I do have it, but for the record, for those who may not have understood or heard what you said, is that you're very confident in your legacy.

-Uh yes, I I thank you for helping me get this into focus.
+Yes, I thank you for helping me get this into focus.

-That's John Conyers stepping down, recommending that his son take his uh place as a congressman, Nancy Pelosi, of course, referring to him as an icon.
+That's John Conyers stepping down, recommending that his son take his place as a congressman.

-Another allegation today, apparently in church, some woman claiming that he I guess put his hand on her thigh or worse.
+Another allegation today, apparently in church, some woman claiming that he, I guess, put his hand on her thigh or worse.

-Um I'm just so sick of reading all this crap.
+I'm just so sick of reading all this crap.

-Welcome uh both of you and uh Pastor Scott, I'll begin with you and uh ask you your your thoughts on you know, all of these issues in Toto and what do you do?
+And Pastor Scott, I'll begin with you and ask you your thoughts on all of these issues in total.

-And I I was consistent.
+And I was consistent.

 I said, okay, he's denying the allegations.

-Jesse Lee.
+Jesse Lee?

 Well, you're right.

-Most of the time when we go through darkness in this manner, uh, most people come out on the other side and they treat each other better, they do the right thing.
+Most of the time, when we go through darkness in this manner, most people come out on the other side and they treat each other better and they do the right thing because sometimes pain brings on improvement in your life.

 He's been there a long time.

-He's also known for reading the papers upside down, and so maybe at his age it's time for him to go anyway.
+And so maybe at his age, it's time for him to go anyway.

 And we saw that once again with Bill Clinton when he was accused, they tried to destroy the women who accused Bill Clinton of what he did to them.

-And it is one of the worst cities in this in this country.
+One other quick point about John, John represents Detroit, and it is one of the worst cities in this country.

 It has only gotten worse rather than getting better.

-You know, Pastor, it is I remember covering the Duke Lacrosse case.
+You know, Pastor, it is, I remember covering the Duke La Crosse case.

 I remember covering Richard Jewell in Atlanta.